Bonis98/Distributed-query/README.md

 <a id='relations'></a>
 ### relations.csv
 This is the file modeling the base relations of the query, structured as follows:
+- **name**: Name of the base relation
+- **primary_key**: Primary key of the relation
 - **provider**: Storage provider storing the relationship
+- **plain_attr**: Attributes of the relationship stored in plain text
-- **attributes**: Attributes of the relationship
+- **enc_attr**: Attributes of the relationship stored encrypted
+- **attr**: All the attributes of the relationship (plain and enc)
-- **enc_costs**: list of encryption costs of attributes in the relationship
+- **enc_costs**: list of (semi colon separated) encryption costs of attributes in the relationship
-- **dec_costs**: list of decryption costs of attributes in the relationship
+- **dec_costs**: list of (semi colon separated) decryption costs of attributes in the relationship
-- **size**: list of attributes sizes (used to compute computational cost of node)
+- **size**: list of (semi colon separated) attributes sizes (used to estimate computational cost of node)
 - **node_id**: id of the leaf node in the tree to which associate the base relation (see [nodes.csv](#nodescsv))

 Parsing of [relations.csv](CSV_data/relations.csv) produces the following two base relations:
-1. **relation 1**(NPC) assigned to storage provider **F**
+1. **relation flight**(<ins>N</ins>DPC) assigned to storage provider **F**
-    - N has an encryption cost of 1, a decryption cost of 4 and a size of 7
+    - N is stored encrypted, it has an encryption cost of 1, a decryption cost of 4 and a size of 7
-    - P has an encryption cost of 2, a decryption cost of 5 and a size of 8
+    - D is stored in plain text, it has an encryption cost of 2, a decryption cost of 5 and a size of 8
-    - C has an encryption cost of 3, a decryption cost of 6 and a size of 9
+    - P is stored in plain text, it has an encryption cost of 3, a decryption cost of 6 and a size of 9
+    - C is stored encrypted, it has an encryption cost of 4, a decryption cost of 7 and a size of 9
-1. **relation 2**(SJI) assigned to storage provider **C**
+1. **relation company**(<ins>S</ins>JI) assigned to storage provider **C**
-    - S has an encryption cost of 1, a decryption cost of 4 and a size of 7
+    - S is stored encrypted, it has an encryption cost of 1, a decryption cost of 4 and a size of 7
-    - J has an encryption cost of 2, a decryption cost of 5 and a size of 8
+    - J is stored in plain text, it has an encryption cost of 2, a decryption cost of 5 and a size of 8
-    - I has an encryption cost of 3, a decryption cost of 6 and a size of 9
+    - I is stored encrypted, it has an encryption cost of 3, a decryption cost of 6 and a size of 9

 <a id='nodes'></a>
 ### tree.csv